pshushereba/nutrition-tracker-fe-pt7/README.md

     start: `next start -p $PORT` : starts the production server after a build is created
     test: `jest --watch` : runs tests in _tests_ directory
     heroku-postbuild: `npm run build` : runs Heroku postbuild scripts

-    * typecheck - runs the TypeScript compiler
-    * build - creates a build of the application
-    * start - starts the production server after a build is created
-    * test -  \* eject - copy the configuration files and dependencies into the project so you have full control over them

 # Contributing